Automated decision making

 - Site visitor data: your name, the company, email, phone number, job title, date of visit

-- Staff related data: your title, forename, middle name(s) and surname, birth name, preferred name, any additional names, gender, nationality, second nationality, race, civil/marital status, date and place of birth, age, home contact details (e.g. address, telephone number, e-mail), immigration and eligibility to work data, languages spoken, next-of-kin/dependent contact information, passport details, your image in photographs, driving licence and car registration details
+- Staff related data: your title, forename, middle name(s) and surname, birth name, preferred name, any additional names, gender, nationality, second nationality, citizenship, race, civil/marital status, date and place of birth, age, home contact details (e.g. address, telephone number, e-mail), immigration and eligibility to work data, languages spoken, next-of-kin/dependent contact information, passport details, your image in photographs, driving licence and car registration details

 - Tax File Number information: information that connects a Tax File Number with the identity of a particular individual (e.g. a database record that links a person’s name and date of birth with the person’s Tax File Number).
 Your Tax File Number is your personal reference number in the tax and super systems.